Consulting civil engineers advise on the design, development and construction of a range of projects in the built and natural environment

-You will need to show:
+You'll need to show:

-- technical competence;
+- technical competence

-- strong numeracy and IT skills;
+- strong numeracy and IT skills

-- excellent communication and teamworking skills;
+- excellent communication and teamworking skills

-- ability to work to budgets and deadlines;
+- ability to work to budgets and deadlines

-- knowledge of relevant legislation;
+- knowledge of relevant building legislation

-- attention to detail, combined with the ability to oversee large projects;
+- attention to detail, combined with the ability to oversee large projects

-- negotiation and leadership skills;
+- negotiation and leadership skills

 - a flexible approach.